mtthwborg/2025_Borg_UC/README.md

   * *school.holidays.rda* is the study list of Australian school holidays from 2004 to 2023 (as a binary variable and a factor variable with levels for each school holiday period).
 This dataset is sourced from [https://doi.org/10.25909/6311e7b3bc760](https://adelaide.figshare.com/articles/dataset/School_holidays_in_Australian_capital_cities_from_2004_to_2023/20732173).
   * A simulated claims data set is created in file "01_DataPrep.R"

-*pop.rda*, *public.holidays.rda* and *school.holidays.rda* were used in the study analysis by Borg et al. 2022.
+*pop.rda*, *public.holidays.rda* and *school.holidays.rda* were also used in the main study analysis by Borg et al. 2022.

 ## Analysis
 The numbered code files from *01_DataPrep.R* to *04_AnalysisStage2.R* reproduce the study analysis using the aforementioned datasets.
 They are designed to be run in numerical order: